Improving Bridge estimators via $f$-GAN: Bridge sampling and related works

 where $\tilde{q}_i^{(T)}$ is the unnormalized version of $ q_i^{(T)}$, $T_i^{-1}$ is the inverse transformation of $T_i$ and $J_i(\omega)$ is its Jacobian.
 One can then apply \eqref{bridgeestimate} to the \emph{transformed} samples and the corresponding unnormalized densities $\tilde{q}_1^{(T)},\tilde{q}_2^{(T)}$, and obtain a Bridge estimator without the need to sample from $\tilde{q}_1^{(T)}$ or $\tilde{q}_2^{(T)}$ separately.
 Let $\hat r_{opt}^{(T)}$ denote the asymptotically optimal Bridge estimator based on the transformed densities.
+We stress that the superscript of $\hat r^{(t)}$ in \eqref{iterativeoptimal} indicates the number of iterations, while the superscript in $\hat r_{opt}^{(T)}$ means it is based on the transformed densities.
 If the transformed $q_1^{(T)}, q_2^{(T)}$ have a greater overlap than the original $q_1,q_2$, then $\hat r^{(T)}_{opt}$ should be a more reliable estimator of $r$ with a lower RMSE. \cite{meng2002warp} further extend this idea and propose the Warp transformation, which aims to increase the overlap by centering, scaling and symmetrizing the two densities $q_1,q_2$.
 One limitation of the Warp transformation is that it does not work well for multimodal distributions. \cite{wang2020warp} propose the Warp-U transformation to address this problem.
 The key idea of the Warp-U transformation is to first approximate $q_i$ by a mixture of Normal or $t$ distributions, then construct a coupling between them which allows us to map $ q_i$ into a unimodal density in the same way as mapping the mixture back to a single standard Normal or $t$ distribution.

+An alternative to the Warp transformation \citep{meng2002warp} is a Normalizing flow.
+A Normalizing flow (NF) \citep{rezende2015variational, dinh2016density,papamakarios2017masked} parameterizes a continuous probability distribution by mapping a simple base distribution (e.g. standard Normal) to the more complex target using a bijective transformation $T$, which is parameterized as a composition of a series of smooth and invertible mappings $f_1,...,f_K$ with easy-to-compute Jacobians.
+This $T$ is applied to the ``base" random variable $z_0 \sim p_0$, where $z_0 \in \mathbb{R}^d$ and $p_0$ is the known base density.
+Let